3-Crossed Module Structure in the Five-Dimensional Topological Axion Electrodynamics: Background Gauging

 \subsection{Stueckelberg Coupling}

-In order to make the gauge invariance manifest, as in the case of electric symmetries in Sec. \ref{sec:GS}, we work on an auxiliary six-dimensional manifold $X_6$ whose boundary is spacetime: $\partial X_6 = M_5$.
+To make the gauge invariance manifest, as in the case of electric symmetries in Sec. \ref{sec:GS}, we work on an auxiliary six-dimensional manifold $X_6$ whose boundary is spacetime: $\partial X_6 = M_5$.
 Using Stokes theorem, the action becomes

 This action has no ambiguity; in other words, it does not depend on the choice of the auxiliary manifold $X_6$.
 In this setup, the gauge invariance can be reinterpreted as independence on the choice of the auxiliary manifold.
 Therefore, this means that the original action \eqref{eq:Action} is invariant under the gauge transformation.